bearecinos/cryo_calving_2018/README.md

 * The merge was necessary in order to use McNabb *et al.* 2012 data base.

-* Scripts in folders **2, 3 and 4** require the output of the Columbia Glacier pre-processing run. **You can't run these folders without having ran the scripts in folder # 1.**
+* Scripts in folders **2, 3, 4 and 5** require the output of the Columbia Glacier
+pre-processing run. **You can't run these folders without having ran the scripts in folder # 1.**
 * All the data need it for the runs can be found in the input data file.
+* The output of every run will be save in your home `~/cryo_calving_2018/output_data/` folder.

 **II. cryo_plots** (the plotting scripts)
 * You will be able to run the plotting scripts after you have completed the runs in cryo_cluster_scripts and copied to your PC home directory the output_data folder generated from the runs.
 The right place to copy this folder is in  `~/cryo_calving_2018/output_data/`

 **III.
 Input data**
 * Contains all data necessary for the cluster running and plotting scripts.

 **IV.
 Output data**
-* This folder will be generated once you have ran the cryo_cluster_scripts.
+* This folder will be generated once you have ran the first scripts in cryo_cluster_scripts.
 * Contains the output files for each folder in cryo_cluster_scripts.

 **V. plots**
 * Where all the plots get saved